180 Wealth Advisors LLC Sells 1,497 Shares of Sony Group Co. (NYSE:SONY)

-180 Wealth Advisors LLC lowered its holdings in shares of Sony Group Co.
-(NYSE:SONY – Get Rating) by 31.2% during the 3rd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 3,302 shares of the company’s stock after selling 1,497 shares during the period.
-180 Wealth Advisors LLC’s holdings in Sony Group were worth $211,000 as of its most recent filing with the SEC.
+180 Wealth Advisors LLC trimmed its holdings in shares of Sony Group Co.
+(NYSE:SONY – Get Rating) by 31.2% in the 3rd quarter, HoldingsChannel.com reports.
+The institutional investor owned 3,302 shares of the company’s stock after selling 1,497 shares during the quarter.
+180 Wealth Advisors LLC’s holdings in Sony Group were worth $211,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors and hedge funds also recently made changes to their positions in the company.
-CoreCap Advisors LLC bought a new position in shares of Sony Group during the 2nd quarter valued at $25,000.
-Nvwm LLC grew its holdings in shares of Sony Group by 8,800.0% during the 1st quarter.
-Nvwm LLC now owns 445 shares of the company’s stock valued at $46,000 after purchasing an additional 440 shares during the last quarter.
-Hexagon Capital Partners LLC grew its holdings in shares of Sony Group by 96.0% during the 2nd quarter.
-Hexagon Capital Partners LLC now owns 588 shares of the company’s stock valued at $48,000 after purchasing an additional 288 shares during the last quarter.
-Pinnacle Holdings LLC purchased a new stake in Sony Group during the 1st quarter valued at $61,000.
+Other large investors also recently added to or reduced their stakes in the company.
+CoreCap Advisors LLC bought a new stake in Sony Group during the second quarter valued at approximately $25,000.
+Nvwm LLC lifted its holdings in Sony Group by 8,800.0% during the first quarter.
+Nvwm LLC now owns 445 shares of the company’s stock valued at $46,000 after purchasing an additional 440 shares in the last quarter.
+Hexagon Capital Partners LLC lifted its holdings in Sony Group by 96.0% during the second quarter.
+Hexagon Capital Partners LLC now owns 588 shares of the company’s stock valued at $48,000 after purchasing an additional 288 shares in the last quarter.
+Pinnacle Holdings LLC purchased a new position in Sony Group during the first quarter valued at approximately $61,000.
 Finally, Private Trust Co.
-NA purchased a new stake in Sony Group during the 2nd quarter valued at $51,000.
-Institutional investors own 7.69% of the company’s stock.
+NA purchased a new position in Sony Group during the second quarter valued at approximately $51,000.
+7.69% of the stock is currently owned by institutional investors.

 Sony Group Trading Down 0.4 %